ChromeGG/familiada/apps/api/README.md

-# GraphQL Server with Fastify, Mercurius, Prisma, and Nexus Example
+# GraphQL Server with Fastify, GraphQL Yoga, Pothos and Prisma

+## TODO: Update all these things

 This repo shows how to build a GraphQL server with TypeScript and the following technologies: